Placement Site Applicants

 Corpsmember Activities

-During their AmeriCorps term of service, WSP Corpsmembers gain experience in five areas: Watershed Recovery and Protection, Watershed Education, Community Outreach, Volunteer Recruitment, and Corpsmember Development.
+During their AmeriCorps term of service, WSP Corpsmembers gain experience in five areas: Watershed Recovery and Resiliency, Watershed Education, Community Outreach, Volunteer Recruitment, and Corpsmember Development.
 They spend approximately 72-percent of their time engaged in work with their Placement Site, while the remaining time is spent working on WSP requirements.

 The majority of projects that Corpsmembers do at their Placement Sites must be hands-on restoration work, and align with the following guidelines: